the-little-way/productivity-app/README.md

 1. back-end with routes and further logic

-1. parsing data from external api calls
+1. parsing data from external API calls

 1. connected database for CRUD operations